Vincent-LAMBERT/inkscape-microgestures/docs/experiment-simultaneous-representations.md

 ---

-This github projects has been used to setup the representations used in Experiment 1 of the paper *Studying the Simultaneous Visual Representation of Microgestures*
+This project has been used to setup the representations used in Experiment 1 of the paper [*Studying the Simultaneous Visual Representation of Microgestures*](https://dl.acm.org/doi/10.1145/3676523).
+This documentation file provides an overview of the experiment setup but does not explains the details of the experiment itself.
+We **strongly** recommend reading the paper for a complete understanding of the following lines.

 ### Installation